-WORK TO BE DONE WORK ALREADY IN PROCESS OR COMPLETED ESTIMATED COMPLETION DATE Appraisers: Consider number of appraisers against number of consultants.
-Limit appraisers to 10 (but flexible) but ensure that all do at least 5-6 and review at each development meeting Must attend at least one development meeting per year - lists of attendance will be kept Review at Sub Group by Revalidation Team Continue to review attendance at Appraiser development group Ongoing Consultant and SAS Drop in sessions for any concerns from Appraisal Lead and Revalidation Admin Team Newsletter to all Consultants and SAS Doctors- to update key themes and issues.
-Drop in sessions organised via JN & SN when appropriate 2nd Newsletter delayed in March 2020 Ongoing To reconsider after COVID crises over Locum Trust Consultants and SAS/overseas-new to NHS • Ongoing review of all Trust Locums to ensure appraisal up to date • Consider mentoring for new and overseas Obtain Compliance data from Locum Agency prior to confirmation of booking.
-Continue to review process for performance management of locums Ongoing Completed support document for managers in managing locums doctors to help to familiarise with SARD & the System Review NHS England document Supporting Locums & Doctors in Short-Term Placements Identified areas for development to be taken forward (links with agencies and pre-employment checks) Website: • Review of the internal website-plan Q/A, important documents etc Continue to review website & update documents when necessary Ongoing development of this website in 2020 Quality Assurance/Audit Review of a random number of appraisals using ASPAT ASPAT audit completed in 2018/19 ASPAT to be redone 2020/20 ASPAT 2019/20 to be discussed with appraisers with Review of appraisal feedback Review numbers of appraisal done by each person- average 6-10 with evidence on Appraisal feedback reviewed regularly, and personal feedback given by AMD if concerns identified plan • ongoing dashboard • Review action plans for performance management - quality assurance Spreadsheets updated weekly, e-mails and reminders to all • ongoing process-to clarify exact issues regarding thresholds to be audited Review the process of identification and management of low threshold concerns within operations and their escalation.
-Review Audit Reflections within Appraisals groups formulated and ratified ongoing ongoing ongoing for annual reflections to be audited in 2020
+MODIC TO DE DONE - MODIC AL DEADY IN - FOTIMATED WORK TO BE DONE WORK ALREADY IN PROCESS OR ESTIMATED COMPLETION DATE COMPLETED COMPLETION DATE Appraisers: COMI LETED Consider number of appraisers against number of consultants.
+Limit appraisers to 10 (but flexible) but ensure that all do at least 5-6 and review at each development meeting Must attend at least one development meeting per year - lists of attendance Review at Sub Group by Revalidation Team Continue to review attendance at Appraiser development group OngoingOngoing will be kept Consultant and SAS Drop in sessions for any concerns from Appraisal Lead and Revalidation Admin Team Newsletter to all Consultants and SAS Doctors- to update key themes and issues.
+Drop in sessions organised via JN &amp; SN when appropriate 2nd Newsletter delayed in March 2020 Ongoing To reconsider after COVID crises over Consultants and SAS/overseas-new to NHS Ongoing review of all Trust Locums to ensure appraisal up to date Consider mentoring for new and overseas Obtain Compliance data from Locum Agency prior to confirmation of booking.
+Continue to review process for performance management of locums Completed support document for managers in roanaging locums doctors to help to familiarise with SARD & the System Review NHS England document Supporting Locums & Doctors in Short-Term Placements Identified areas for development to be taken forward (links with agencies and pre-employment checks) Website: • Review of the internal websiteplan Q/A, important documents etc Continue to review website & update documents when necessary Ongoing development of this website in 2020 Assurance/Audit Review of a random number of appraisals using ASPAT Review of appraisal feedback Review numbers of appraisal done by each person-average 6-10 with evidence on dashboard Review action plans for performance management -quality assurance process-to clarify exact issues regarding thresholds to be audited Review the process of identification and management of low threshold concerns within operations and their escalation.
+Review Audit Reflections within Appraisals Revalidation ASPAT audit completed in 2018/19 Appraisal feedback reviewed regularly, and personal feedback given by AMD if concerns identified Spreadsheets updated weekly, e-mails and reminders to all groups formulated and ratified ASPAT to be redone 2020/20 ASPAT 2019/20 to be discussed with appraisers with plan ongoing ongoing ongoing ongoing reflections to be audited in 2020